CONTACT

 • 1st — Engraved plaque

-• Finalist and Award of Excellence — Certificate
+• Finalist and Award of Excellence — PDF Certificate

 $1,000 cash prizes & Tiffany crystal trophy: